JamanLam/HolonistDataConvertion/README.md

 converting and cleaning the data collected from Holonist into easier understanding and reading table

-STEP 1.
-Use Numbers to convert and export the Holonist data to .csv in order to get the program works.
-Otherwise it won't recognize the format

 ## Features
 ✅ Select an input CSV file
 ✅ Choose which measurements to keep using checkboxes